The Hulbert Center

 Established in 1981 by Professor Joseph Gordon, the Hulbert Center for Southwest Studies was the first regional interdisciplinary program in the nation.

-Its original mission was to create curriculum with Southwest content at the Colorado College, nurture a community of scholars who could serve the region through teaching and publishing and create community outreach programs educating the community at-large about the Southwest.
+Its original mission was to create curriculum with Southwest content at Colorado College, nurture a community of scholars who could serve the region through teaching and publishing and create community outreach programs educating the community at-large about the Southwest.
 Since 2005, with the addition of a critical regional Southwest Studies academic program and full-time faculty, we now offer students and affiliated faculty the opportunity to engage with diverse landscapes and cultures of what we consider "the center place" (the Greater Southwest)

 In 1991, the historic Dern House became the headquarters of Southwest Studies.
 The Mediterranean style stucco building with a red tile roof was built in 1923 by Joseph Jackson Dern, a Colorado Springs Banker and CC trustee from 1935-1939 and 1942-1946.

 Benchmarks in the growth of the Hulbert Center have included facilitating the purchase and management of the Baca Campus in Crestone (1990), the establishment of a Southwest Studies Major and Minor (2005), and the addition of full-time faculty (2005, 2011, 2016) to better serve the educational needs of Colorado College and our research extension and partnerships with peoples of this region.
 Most recently, in 2020, the Southwest Studies program added a new minor for students to reflect our college’s anti-racism initiative: Chicanx-Latinx Studies.

 - Jackson Fellows Scholars Program (1988) funded by the Helen Jackson and William S. Jackson Family Endowment.
 Supports CC faculty to develop new interdisciplinary courses with Southwestern content and to publish research on the region.